-The guideline authors will always include a lay member who may be a kidney patient.
+The guideline authors will always include at least two lay members who may be kidney patients.

 The guideline authors will include at least one other nephrologist or MDT member.

-Inclusion of trainees, and members who are not nephrologists is encouraged.
+Inclusion of trainees and members who are not nephrologists is encouraged.